wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Pointing agents to the cluster with a load balancer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want your agents to report to the cluster, the ideal setup is to use a load balancer.
-The following configuration is necessary to do so:
+The best setup to report agents' events to a cluster is a load balancer.
+Keep in mind the following considerations:

 * **Use TCP protocol instead of UDP**.
 This is necessary since permanent connections and stickiness are needed in order to make sure agent data is consistent.
 To use the TCP protocol, you should configure both your :ref:`agents <server_protocol>` and your :ref:`nodes <manager_protocol>`.